-All employees must take all of the basic ten (10) days of vacation by June 30 of the fiscal year earned.
+All employees must take all the basic ten (10) days of vacation by June 30 of the fiscal year earned.
 Carrying over any of the basic ten (10) days must be due to special circumstances and approved by the First Selectman or Director of Human Resources.
 All basic vacation approved for carry over must be taken by the following August 31 unless the employee is disabled.

 Up to five (5) days of accrued vacation, up to a total of twenty-five (25) accrued vacation days may be carried over into the next fiscal year.
 Any days in excess of five (5) accrued vacation days must be due to special circumstances and must be approved, in writing, by either the First Selectman or the Director of Human Resources.
-Accrued vacation days carried over into the next fiscal year in excess of five (5) must be taken during that fiscal year unless the employee is otherwise incapacitated and is unable to take vacation time.
+Accrued vacation days carried over into the next fiscal year more than five (5) must be taken during that fiscal year unless the employee is otherwise incapacitated and is unable to take vacation time.

-Accrued vacation days, not to exceed twenty five (25) days, will be paid at the employee's current compensation rate on the time of employment separation by retirement or resignation, but may be subject to adjustment.
+All accrued vacation days will be paid at the employee's current hourly compensation rate on the time of employment separation by retirement or resignation but may be subject to adjustment.